GuitarsAI/earTrainingJS/DOCS_PLAN.md

-**Rule:** `components.css` and `mobile.css` contain zero hard-coded colour or spacing values — every value is a `var(--...)` reference from `base.css`, with two documented exceptions (notation card hardcoded white; key sig chips hardcoded light-palette).
+**Rule:** `components.css` and `mobile.css` contain zero hard-coded colour or spacing values — every value is a `var(--...)` reference from `base.css`, with two documented exceptions: the notation card is hardcoded `#ffffff` (VexFlow renders black ink and needs a white surface regardless of theme), and key signature chips use hardcoded light-palette values for the same reason.

 ---

-## Design tokens (base.css)
+## Design tokens — base.css

 | Token | Purpose |
 |---|---|